HydeZero/MP3Sync/README.md

 This copy of ffmpeg 7.1 only will be run if the platform is Windows and ffmpeg isn't installed via `winget`, `scoop`, or `choco`.
 A copy of the source code at time of release is avaliable [here](https://github.com/FFmpeg/FFmpeg/commit/b08d7969c5).

+You will need to move FFMPEG into the root of your C:\ drive, then add C:\ffmpeg\bin to your system path.
+PyDub will recognize it then.